 And while Barcelona still has the odd warm day and the sun still shines, there are also plenty of great activities to keep you entertained, no matter the weather.

 Seasonal Food: Three Different Tastes

-One of the best things about Catalonia is that every holiday is accompanied by something delicious.
-For example, while in the UK they give chocolate eggs at Easter, in Catalonia they give chocolate sculptures that can cost hundreds of euros!
-This time of year, as the leaves change colour and the temperature drops, three different and delightful treats hit the shelves and the streets of Barcelona.
+One of the best things about Catalonia is that every holiday is accompanied by something delicious to eat.
+This time of year, as the leaves change colour and the temperature drops, three tasty treats can be found on the streets and shelves of the city.

 Catalan “Street Food”